scala/scala3/docs/docs/reference/contextual/type-classes.md

 ### Summary

-The definition of a _type class_ is expressed with a parameterised type with abstract members, such as a `trait`{.scala}.
+The definition of a _type class_ is expressed with a parameterised type with abstract members, such as a `trait`.
 The main difference between subtype polymorphism and ad-hoc polymorphism with _type classes_ is how the definition of the _type class_ is implemented, in relation to the type it acts upon.
-In the case of a _type class_, its implementation for a concrete type is expressed through a `given`{.scala} instance definition, which is supplied as an implicit argument alongside the value it acts upon.
+In the case of a _type class_, its implementation for a concrete type is expressed through a `given` instance definition, which is supplied as an implicit argument alongside the value it acts upon.
 With subtype polymorphism, the implementation is mixed into the parents of a class, and only a single term is required to perform a polymorphic operation.
 The type class solution takes more effort to set up, but is more extensible: Adding a new interface to a class requires changing the source code of that class.
 But contrast, instances for type classes can be defined anywhere.